HealthyStockprescription drugs overview

 • Pregnancy risk factor: C

-Lexapro (Escitalopram Oxalate), the S-enantiomer of RS-citalopram and a highly selective SSRI, is an effective antidepressant in the treatment of Major depressive disorder.
-It has a favourable tolerability profile, and appears to have a rapid onset of therapeutic effect.
-Modelled pharmacoeconomic analyses suggest that it may be a cost-effective alternative to generic citalopram, generic fluoxetine and sertraline.
-Overall, clinical and pharmacoeconomic data support the use of escitalopram as first-line therapy in patients with MDD [1].
+Lexapro (Escitalopram oxalate), the active S-enantiomer of racemic citalopram, is highly selective SSRI antidepressant indicated for the treatment of Major depressive disorder and and anxiety disorders.
+Escitalopram has a favourable tolerability profile, and seems to have a rapid onset of therapeutic effect.
+Research data suggests that it may be a cost-effective alternative to citalopram, fluoxetine, and sertraline.
+Overall, clinical and pharmacoeconomic data support the use of escitalopram as first-line therapy for depression 1.

 The most common side effects with Lexapro are nausea, insomnia, ejaculation disorder, somnolence, increased sweating, fatigue, decreased libido, and anorgasmia.